Marriott Peak Off Peak Strategies

 The Marriott peak off peak pricing - more relaxed about changes now

 This feature was introduced to match demand with supply in a manner that maximises Marriott revenue.
-My original
+My original concern was that

-that peak pricing would be concentrated in the higher category (more expensive) properties and the off-peak pricing would be mainly with the
+peak pricing would be concentrated in the higher category (more expensive) properties and the off-peak pricing would be mainly with the

 lower category properties.
 After preparing multiple dummy-bookings, I am more relaxed about this (at least for now) since it appears to not